-Adobe Content Server is a server controlled approach to Digital Rights Management (DRM) that was introduced by Adobe for PDF documents (DRM PDF).
-Although there were 4 releases, with with Adobe Content Server 4 becoming available during 2008, by 2010 the system appeared to be moribund, and attempts to purchase a service during mid 2010 failed.
-It was then later revived, and Adobe are now actively selling it again as a system to protect digital books in PDF, EPUB, and EPUB3 formats called Adobe Digital Editions DRM or ADEPT (Adobe Digital Experience Protection Technology).
+Adobe Content Server is a server-controlled approach to Digital Rights Management (DRM) that was originally introduced by Adobe for PDF documents (DRM PDF).
+Although there were 4 releases, with Adobe Content Server 4 becoming available in 2008, by 2010 the system appeared to be on its last legs, and attempts to purchase a service by the middle of that year failed.
+Adobe later revived it and is now actively selling it as a system to protect digital books in PDF, EPUB, and EPUB3 formats called Adobe Digital Editions DRM or ADEPT (Adobe Digital Experience Protection Technology).

 Although Adobe Content Server went through a number of iterations, and releases came and were withdrawn, release 4 contained the ability to restrict the use of controlled documents to six devices, have an end date for access that could be renewed (to facilitate lending libraries and similar institutions) and could limit the number of prints that could be made from a document within a given time frame.

-Adobe Content Server DRM controls could be applied to PDF documents, and also to documents using the ePub format Adobe digital editions, and was respected on a number of platforms capable of processing those formats.
+Adobe Content Server DRM controls can be applied to PDF documents, and also to documents using the ePub format Adobe Digital Editions.
+It is still used by a number of platforms processing these formats, as well as by some libraries.

-So what caused Adobe Content Server to be withdrawn?
-Perhaps the roots of the problem were grounded in the approach which started with the PDF document itself, and the inclusion of the password with the document (so elegantly exploited by Elcomsoft – see PDF & Ebook Security Flaws).
+So, what caused Adobe Content Server to be withdrawn in 2010?
+Perhaps the root of the problem was grounded in the approach, which started with the PDF document itself and the inclusion of the password with the document (so elegantly exploited by Elcomsoft – see PDF & Ebook Security Flaws).

 It was only a matter of time before a direct attack on the key traveling with the secured document was mounted.
-In an article published in February 2009, a technique for doing this was published that broke the Adobe Content Server architecture, as well as revealing how the architecture operated and the elements of a DRM control system.
+In an article published in February 2009, a technique for doing this was published that broke the Adobe Content Server architecture, while revealing how the architecture operated and the elements of a DRM control system.
 And thus, Adobe Content Server was withdrawn from the PDF DRM space.

-At the same time as Adobe Content Server was being introduced, other DRM enforcing programs were being developed, some specifically addressing the PDF format, whilst others addressed DRM for a wider number of file types.
+At the same time as Adobe Content Server was being introduced, other DRM-enforcing programs were being developed, some specifically addressing the PDF format and others addressing DRM for a wider number of file types.